ParthPratim/Attend-ID-POC/README.md

 The Transfer asset is a utility which requires you to know the Organization ID of the organization you wan't to transfer it to using the **TRANSFER** button below every user in your member list.

 # Step 7 - (Attendance Marking - Mobile App)
-On running the mobile app you need to
+On running the mobile app you need to first click on **Login** to click a picture of yourself and our servers would authenticate you using Face Recognition.
+If you have attendance marking previlidges then you can take the attendance of our membres in the member list by creating named attendance sessions on the App where students/employees click their selfie one by one and get authenticated/rejected acccordingly.